Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 \subsection{Heuristics for a special case using a result of Bhargava--Gross--Wang}

 Suppose we have a curve $C$ given by an affine equation $y^m=f(x)$ where $f(x)$ has degree $d>4$.
 Suppose further that $m$ and $d$ satisfy $2^i\mid \text{gcd}(m,d)$ where $i\geq 2$.
 Let $N=2k$ for $k$ an odd prime.
 In particular, for this case we have that $\gcd(m,d)\nmid N$.
-In what follows we suggest that for $k$ sufficiently large, one should not expect to find many points of degree $N$.
+In what follows we find that many such curves $C$ have only finitely many degree $N$ points, subject to conditions on the size of $k$.

 Let $C$ be the superelliptic curve given by $y^m=f(x)$ with $f(x)$ of degree $d$ and let $H$ be the hyperelliptic curve given by $y^2=f(x)$ (note that this is the same $f(x)$ as in the equation of $C$).
 We made the assumption that $d> 4$, so $H$ has genus at least $2$.
 We have a natural map $\phi$ from $C$ to $H$, given by sending points $\{ (x,\sqrt[m]{f(x)})\}$ to $\{ (x,\sqrt[2]{f(x)})\}$.
-If $P$ is a point of degree $N$ on $C$, we can map it to a point $P'$ on $H$ as below.
+If $P$ is a point of degree $N$ on $C$, we can map it to a point $P' = \phi(P)$ on $H$ as below.
 Let $\mathbb{Q}(P)$ and $\mathbb{Q}(P')$ be the extensions generated by a point $P$ on $C$ and by a point $P'$ on $H$, respectively.

 By assumption, the degree of $[\mathbb{Q}(P) :\mathbb{Q}]$ is $N$.
 This means that the possibilities for $d_\psi$ and $d_\phi$ are as follows:\\

 \textit{Case 1:} One should expect this to happen rarely as this would imply $\mathbb{Q}(P) = \mathbb{Q}(P')$, or equivalently $\Q\left(x_0, \sqrt[m]{f(x_0)}\right) = \Q\left(x_0, \sqrt{f(x_0)}\right)$, is an equality of degree $N$ number fields. \\